SenaxInc/RemoteBox-KillSwitch/README.md

 ## Overview:
   * Arduino attached to a liquid level height switch.
   * Arduino attached to an engine ignition.
-  * When triggered switch is triggered a radio signal is sent to turn of the engine.
+  * When liquid switch is triggered, a radio signal is sent to turn of the engine.

 ## Main Parts:
   * Arduino Uno with Radio Shield